mako-framework/docs/08_learn_more/00_image_processing.md

 | ColorSpace           | Returns the color space of the image                           | ✗  | ✓           |
 | TopColors            | Returns the top colors of the image                            | ✓  | ✓           |

+> The optional [`mako/pixel-vips`](https://packagist.org/packages/mako/pixel-vips) implementation supports the same inspectors as the ImageMagick implementation.

 You can also create your own custom image inspectors by implementing the `InspectorInterface`.

 ```php